sudheermuthyala/EKS/01-EKS-Create-Cluster-using-eksctl/01-02-Create-EKSCluster-and-NodeGroups/README.md

 - Create a new EC2 Keypair with name as `eks`
 - This keypair we will use it when creating the EKS NodeGroup
 - This will help us to login to the EKS Worker Nodes using Terminal

+## Create Node Group with additional Add-Ons in Public Subnets